As the push for digital transformation in the mining industry rolls on, last month we outlined some compelling reasons why you should…

 5 Practical Tips for Moving Your Mining Tech Resources Offsite

-Last month we outlined some compelling reasons why you should consider moving your mining tech resources off-site and into areas where it is easier to attract and retain a wider pool of talent and support network.
+As the push for digital transformation in the mining industry rolls on, last month we outlined some compelling reasons why you should consider moving your mining tech resources off-site and into areas where it is easier to attract and retain a wider pool of talent and an enhanced support network.

 In this month’s MTS blog, we are going to offer some advice on how this can be practically accomplished.

-Giving the people filling these roles space to perform vital duties without the constant interruptions of a bad network connection, power outages and/or unnecessary meetings will ultimately result in extracting maximum value from your FMS.
+Giving the people filling mining tech roles space to perform vital duties without the constant interruptions of a bad network connection, power outages and/or unnecessary meetings will ultimately result in extracting maximum value from your FMS.

 At MTS we are fond of tools such as Google G-Suite for collaborative working documents, files etc., Trello for task tracking, TeamGantt for Project/Resource management, Zoom for screen-sharing/conferences, to name a few.
 Where appropriate and possible each is cross-integrated to minimise duplication of work.
 There are many other productivity tools available, but these are secure, easy to use and simple to administer.

-Although this comes with an overhead, rotating your off-site team on-site every few weeks helps ensure they remain current with the operation.
-It is also very importantly helps ensure that a close working relationship with colleagues is maintained - after all technology has not yet totally replaced the importance of face to face time!
+Although this comes with an overhead, rotating your off-site mining tech team on-site every few weeks helps ensure they remain current with the operation.
+Most importantly, it helps ensure that a close working relationship with colleagues is maintained – after all, new mining technology has not yet totally replaced the importance of face-to-face time in the mining industry!

 We hope you found this blog useful and informative.
 Over the past few years, we have found ourselves working on more and more projects in this area.
 For a demonstration of how we can help boost your site’s dispatching effectiveness, drop us a line here